Don Maynard

 Donald Rogers Maynard (January 25, 1935 – January 10, 2022) was an American professional football player who was a wide receiver known for playing for the New York Jets in the American Football League (AFL) and the National Football League (NFL).
 He also played with the New York Giants and St. Louis Cardinals; and the Shreveport Steamer of the World Football League (WFL).

 Maynard was a four-time AFL All-Star and played for the Super Bowl III champions.
 The Jets retired Maynard's No. 13 in his honor.
 He was inducted into the Pro Football Hall of Fame and included on the AFL All-Time Team.

-Nicknamed "Country", the quick and sure-handed Maynard was perhaps the most productive receiver of his day, setting career records for total receiving yards as well as yards per reception.
+Nicknamed "Country Don," or simply "Country," the quick and sure-handed Maynard was amongst the most productive receivers of his day, setting career records for total receiving yards as well as yards per reception.

 Early life

 Donald Rogers Maynard was born on January 25, 1935 in Crosbyton, Texas.
-Maynard's family constantly moved around West Texas, with Maynard attended 13 schools, including five high schools.
+Maynard's family constantly moved around West Texas, with Maynard attending 13 schools, including five high schools.
 As a senior at Colorado City High School in Colorado City, Texas, he lettered in football, basketball, and track.